-Congress also added $7.25 billion to the $800 billion already allotted in the latest round of the Paycheck Protection Program forgivable loans that began Jan.
+Congress added $7.25 billion to the more than $800 billion already allotted to the Paycheck Protection Program forgivable loans in the round that began Jan.
 11. The program ended May 31, 2021.
 As of May 13, the SBA had disbursed $796 billion of the $813.5 billion.
 Only $17.5 billion remained available to the program on that date.
 On March 30, the president signed into law a two-month extension of the application deadline through a separate piece of legislation – HR1799.
 That law allows borrowers to apply for the loans through May 31 and gives the Small Business Administration until June 30 to process the loans.
 The U.S. House approved the legislation March 16.
 The U.S. Senate approved the extension March 25.
 As of May 6, only community financial institutions are accepting applications.

 THEATERS AND ENTERTAINMENT VENUES

 More than $16 billion was allocated for the Shuttered Venue Operators Grant program.
 It allows live venue operators, theaters, museums and movie theaters to apply for both a PPP loan after Dec.
 27, 2020, and the shutter venue operators grant.
 The Alabama SBDC Network offers tips for applying for the shuttered venue operator grants.
 Review the application checklist.
 The portal reopened April 26.
 Learn more about the program.
 As of July 6, 2021, 26 grants valued at $11,557,719 were awarded to Alabama venues.
 The SBA had said it planned to process most applications by early July.

 Applicants will need a smartphone and a multi-factor authenticator app to register and apply